Tuesday, July 26, 2016

 Bloomington's Best Parks for Families

-Summers are meant to be spent outdoors, and our community is fortunate to have a plethora of outdoor recreation opportunities.
-Whether your family is into hiking in the wilderness or riding water slides at the pool, you've got multiple options for both.
-So many options, in fact, that's it's sometimes hard to sort through them.
-We've done the legwork for you, with our list of the best parks and outdoor recreation spaces for families.
+Days in Bloomington are meant to be spent outdoors, and our community is fortunate to have a plethora of outdoor recreation opportunities.
+Whether your family is into hiking in the wilderness or bird watching, there are options for every family.
+We've the best parks and outdoor recreation spaces for families and put them into a convenient list so you can get out and enjoy your day!

 1100 S. Woodlawn Ave.

-The crown jewel in the Bloomington Parks & Recreation Department's very large inventory of great parks, Bryan Park has more amenities than can fit here but the highlights include a huge pool with slides, three playgrounds, and lots of grassy fields for games.
+The crown jewel in the Bloomington Parks & Recreation Department's very large inventory of great parks, Bryan Park has more amenities than can fit here.
+Some highlights include three playgrounds, basketball courts, and lots of grassy fields for games.
 This 33-acre park is conveniently located close to the center of town for easy access for all.
-It's great for families because of the variety of amenities and age-specific playgrounds and swimming areas.
+Families will love the variety of amenities and age-specific playgrounds.
 It's also a perfect venue for parties (the pool and shelters are available for rent) and the parks department hosts Sunday evening concerts there in the summer.

 2450 S. Endwright Rd.

 The Monroe County Parks & Recreation Department doesn't have quite as many parks as the city, but they certainly have some outstanding ones, including the massive 122-acre Karst Farm Park.
-This park features three playgrounds with options for smaller kids and exciting slides for bigger siblings, a disc golf course, a dog park (membership required), a walking trail, and the especially cool Splash Pad with spray features that all kids and parents can enjoy (plus it's free).
+This park features three playgrounds with options for smaller kids and exciting slides for bigger siblings, a disc golf course, a dog park (membership required), a walking trail, and plenty of open space for games of tag or frisbee!

 Upper & Lower Cascades Parks